YarinCardillo/ember-web-app/README.md

 1. Open `http://localhost:5173` in your browser
 2. Follow the Setup Guide to configure your virtual audio cable
-3. Click **Power On** to initialize the audio engine
+3. Select your input device (virtual audio cable)
-4. Select your virtual audio cable as the input device
+4. Select your output device (headphones/speakers)
-5. Click **Start** to begin processing
+5. Click **Power On** to initialize the audio engine

 ---